- Glasgow Caledonian University Cowcaddens Road, G4 0BA

 Please note that the appointment will be made on the first point of the salary scale (unless by exception).

-As this role involves Regulated work with Adults and/or Children the successful candidate will require PVG Scheme membership.
+As this role involves Regulated work with vulnerable groups the successful candidate will require PVG Scheme membership.